 This innovative, competitive two-term research fellowship supports Humanities dissertation projects that involve substantial professional development and will likely result in dissertation formats other than the conventional proto-monograph.
-Ph.D. students are expected to embed themselves or otherwise collaborate intensively with institutions or communities as part of their research toward their Ph.D.
-They will develop professional networks beyond higher education that might also result in alternative dissertation formats.
-Such dissertation projects might, for example, center on ethnographic research in non-academic settings; participant-observer fieldwork; collaborations with museums or historical sites; structural and institutional analysis of cultural entities; the creation of crossover academic-lay texts that have net public benefits or are directed toward the public good; community-based writing that aims to improve local conditions through research and expository writing.
+Ph.D. students are expected to embed themselves within, or otherwise collaborate intensively with, institutions or communities as part of their Ph.D. research.
+They will develop professional networks beyond higher education and be empowered to consider innovative dissertation formats.
+Such dissertation projects might, for example, center on ethnographic research in non-academic settings; participant-observer fieldwork; collaborations with museums or historical sites; structural and institutional analysis of cultural entities; the creation of crossover academic-lay texts that have public benefits or are directed toward the public good; community-based writing that aims to improve local conditions through research and expository writing.

 - Jazz Sustainability in Ghana: Performance, Space, and Representation in Urban Africa

 - Student Spotlight: Learn how Samuel used community-facing research into the stories of African Jazz musicians to expand canonical jazz history and create a documentary film.

 In her dissertation “A Matter of Waste and Bodies: Life, Death, and Materiality in the United States-Mexico Borderlands 1990 to the Present,” Alyssa Quintanilla (English) uses literary representations and digital art to examine how concepts of waste are applied not just to the items border crossers leave behind, but to their bodies, leading to the diminishment of their voices, experiences, and deaths.
 She created Vistas de la Frontera, a digital memorial that captures some of the places where migrants’ bodies have been recovered.

 - A Matter of Waste and Bodies: Life, Death, and Materiality in the United States-Mexico Borderlands